 Your second email should be a reminder to send customer referrals and keep that momentum going.

-Not everyone refers to their friends right away.
-Some people want to test out the product for a bit longer to ensure it meets their needs.
+Not everyone will tell their friends about your product or service right away.
+Some people want to test out the product for longer to ensure it meets their needs.
 Others might be busy when they read the first referral email.
-Their network’s needs aren’t at the top of their mind.
-Therefore, follow-up referral messages can provide them with additional opportunities to refer their friends.
+Follow-up referral messages can provide them with additional opportunities to refer their friends.

 Remind your recipients of the value they receive from your referral campaign and how it can benefit their friends.

 Sticking to an appropriate interval for sending follow-up emails is ideal.
-Daily may be too frequent, so space them out every two weeks or every month.
+Daily may be too frequent, so space them out with a few days (or longer) between each email.

 👉 Check out this article to learn more about setting up the perfect email cadence.

-There are lots of referral platforms and software out there which you can link with your email marketing provider.
-ReferralCandy lets you grow your business with word-of-mouth referrals, with a program that runs itself, and can be integrated across multiple platforms.
+There are lots of referral platforms and software out there that you can link with your email marketing provider.
+Here are some of the best options that work with MailerLite.

 GrowSurf lets you automatically create unique share links for each of your MailerLite subscribers, making it super easy to set up an email referral program.
 You can learn more about the Growsurf integration here.